Below the surface: 3,000 kilometres of underground roadways and tunnels

 In Canmore's case, history has also demonstrated that when developers declare bankruptcy (as they have done three times in the history of these lands, most recently in 2008), local and provincial taxpayers are financially exposed by any accidents that happen on the property.

 Learning From Experience: A history of mining and development on Three Sisters Lands

 This 23-minute video produced by Glen Crawford explores undermining issues and concerns regarding development on the Three Sisters lands.
 Retired mine engineer and expert on the Canmore Mines, Gerry Stephenson explains the history of what has gone on underground and the potential dangers faced by developing on these lands.

 Improvements to mitigation techniques are in a constant state of evolution.
 The best available science, technology and engineering is always being employed by developers and municipalities to make sure people and property is as safe as possible.
 However, as mentioned above, 100 per cent certainty with any mitigation technique isn't Canmore's reality; unfortunately, unknowns and complications could always exist.

-For more on current practices, watch this animated video produced by Three Sisters Mountain Village as part of its application for a Resort Centre ASP Amendment.
-The application would require extensive undermining mitigation in order to proceed if approved.
+For more on current practices, watch this animated video produced by Three Sisters Mountain Village.
+Development on much of the Three Sisters lands requires extensive undermining mitigation in order to proceed.